jeremy-rifkin/mandelbrot-orbits/README.md

 There's something cool about the threshold method: The produced image does have have some value in describing the "shape" of orbit trajectories.
 Darker color = more points/arms in the star/spiral drawn by plotting the trajectory.
 Not what I was trying to produce but still a cool result.
+I've explored this discovery more [here](https://github.com/jeremy-rifkin/mandelbrot-trajectories).

 ![](photos/etc/orbit.png)
 Graphic from [this](https://www.geogebra.org/m/Npd3kBKn) tool.